Kan AI menselijke spraak voorspellen uit hersenactiviteitspatronen ?

 The Case File

-"Partial demos exist with limited accuracy"
+"working demos exist for limited vocabularies"

 Individuele juryverklaringen worden in het oorspronkelijke Engels weergegeven om de bewijsprecisie te behouden.